Misson42/.github/README.md

 ### The Aly
 > This chain only contains Data and no Hevy-D. Users create a Post and the Hevy-D is separated and sent to the `Blockchain` and the `Data` remains in `The Aly`
 ### The Guter
 > Similar to `The Aly`, `The Guter` holds all comments recorded on the network.
-Again no Hevy-D is actually stored in the Guter, only ‘Data’
+Again no Hevy-D is actually stored in the Guter, only `Data`

 The main concept we will discuss in doc 1 is the Aly and the Guter, which leads into Moontax.
 3 attributes the Money Tree uses.